01 Jan Yamaha Digital Pianos Under $1000 | REVIEW | 7 Models for 2021

 So not only does this model have no real piano key action in it, the piano sound chip is only 32-note polyphonic.
 What that means is that the most notes which can be played or heard at one time in this model including when you are using your sustain pedal and possibly adding a 2nd layered instrument sound to the piano sound, is 32 notes.
 But…the 32 notes is calculated in mono, not stereo.
 That means the most notes that can be played or heard with the stereo piano sound is just 16 notes.
 When you use a sustain pedal when playing piano, that typically reduces polyphony power up to another 50%.
 What I am trying to say is the computer chip in this 13 year old model cannot handle any real piano playing…you will have note drop-out, the piano sound itself is anemic and artificial, and the key action is like playing a cheap $200 keyboard.
 But…the YPG-535 is still fun to play with hundreds of nice instrument sounds, drum rhythms, accompaniments, MIDI recording & playback, editing functions, and some interactive learning software inside.

-Basically the YPG-535 is a DGX660 (which I talk about later in this review) minus a few newer features but with a very old piano 32-note polyphony piano sound chip and very down-graded keyboard spring key action.
-I guess you could say the YPG535 is a big, fun, 88-key keyboard that just looks more like a piano but really is not a piano.
-If your goal is to take piano lessons, play piano, and have this instrument actually sound like a real piano, then my recommendation is to NOT buy the YPG-535 because for just a bit more money you would be way better off to get the much improved Yamaha DGX-660 or maybe just the P-125 which I talk about a little bit later here in this review.
+Basically the YPG-535 is like a low price Yamaha keyboard that costs approx $200 and is not even as good as that one because it has old, outdated technology.
+It sells OK because it has 88 piano shaped keys and is in a “furniture” type cabinet.
+It has a very basic and old 32-note polyphony piano sound chip and a keyboard spring key action.
+I guess you could say the YPG-535 is a big, fun, 88-key keyboard that just looks more like a piano but really is not a piano.
+If your goal is to take piano lessons, play piano, and have this instrument actually sound like a real piano, then my recommendation is to NOT buy the YPG-535 because for just a bit more money you would be way better off to get the much improved Yamaha DGX-670 or maybe just the P-125 which I talk about a little bit later here in this review.
 If you just want a “glorified keyboard” with 88 keys that looks more like a real digital piano and has some fun things you can do on it and you’re not as interested in actually playing piano and having a piano weighted key action and more realistic piano sound, then this model might be the perfect instrument for you.
 Personally, as a long-time piano teacher, I would not recommend it and would say “don’t waste your money on it”…get something you can grow into and not grow out of like this one.

 – Yamaha P-121 Digital Piano– $599 internet price (shown with optional furniture stand & triple pedal unit) – The Yamaha P-121 came out about a year ago and is a 73-key version of their popular P125 88-key weighted key action digital piano.
 Having all the same features as the P125 and the same internal speakers system, the reason this model exists is because some people who travel a lot and want to practice while they are traveling take up to much room in the car, plane, etc, or they’re using the instrument to play professionally and are not playing “piano style” where they don’t need all 88 keys, so this model serves a purpose of having the same features as the P125 without taking up as much space.